-From August 31st to September 6th 2014, Field School will hold thee week-long sessions at Fisher Bottoms—a Bureau of Land Management property located in Bonneville County in Eastern Idaho.
+From August 31st to September 6th 2014, Field School held three week-long sessions at Fisher Bottoms—a Bureau of Land Management property located in Bonneville County in Eastern Idaho.

 The BLM purchased the historic 431-acre Fisher Bottoms ranch in 2012.
 The property is being preserved for public use as a recreational area, valued for its scenic and historic landscape.
 Since Fisher Bottoms is a new federal acquisition, Field School participants will actively shape the future preservation strategy for the property.
 For a BLM video about Fisher Bottoms click here.